awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 See the following sections for examples of using Lambda functions with CloudFront\.

+**Note**
-Note that each Lambda@Edge Node.js function must call the `callback` parameter to successfully process a request or return a response\.
+For Node\.js functions, each function must call the `callback` parameter to successfully process a request or return a response\.
 For more information, see [Writing and Creating a Lambda@Edge Function](lambda-edge-create-function.md)\.

 **Topics**
 + [General Examples](#lambda-examples-general-examples)